Interview with Nara Park

 “My work investigates our relationship to the landscape we live in and the imprint we leave in it when we are gone.

 Stone is often used to commemorate the dead: it is a symbol of strength, stability and permanence.
 After witnessing the death of a loved one and experiencing grief, I began to ponder mortality and the desire for permanence.
 What I realized was nothing is permanent.
 Even rocks get worn away by wind and water, and eventually disappear.
 My use of materials reflects the fact that what we perceive to be permanent is actually ephemeral.
 In my work, I explore how far I can push the boundaries of imitations in order to inspire reverence and respect for its visual effect.
 I do not aim to trick the viewer with the faux, but rather generate life from it.

 Most of my sculptures are hollow inside in order to emphasize that there is a void under the surface of a monumental structure.
 Opposing states coexist: hollowness inside bulkiness, physical lightness inside visual heaviness, and immanence within emptiness.
 They are only surfaces, yet they may be more than that.”

 Your artist statement says that your goal is “not to deceive, but rather generate life from faux.”
 Would you like to elaborate on what this statement means?

-I often use deceiving materials, and try to emphasize the false aspect of them.
-For example, I have made a waterfall out of stone printed boxes, but the pixels of the prints were magnified.
-The viewer would know they are prints, not real stone.
-I don’t try to trick the viewer’s eye, rather, I try to generate life from what is not alive, or what is not real.
+I often use deceiving materials and try to emphasize the false aspect of them.
+For example I have made a waterfall out of stone printed boxes, but the pixels of the prints are magnified.
+The viewer knows they are prints, not real stone.
+I don’t try to trick the viewer’s eye, rather I try to generate life from what is not alive, or what is not real.

-Why do you choose to use these fake materials instead of real ones?
+Why do you choose to use fake materials instead of real ones?

 I am interested in something that’s beyond our visual perception.
 Although my materials are not authentic, by using them for my art, my art has its own life.